Karm/mod_cloud_storage/README.md

     Writing to file: /tmp/test_out
     19 bytes of response written to /tmp/test_out.
     ```
+ * One can delete the aforementioned blob with the same command as for reading it but for the action attribute which is supposed to change to: ```DELETE_BLOB```.
  * **Do not use a storage account with valuable containers in it.
 This tool is just a toy.**